AgonConsole8/agon-vdp/video/src/docs/otf_bitmap.md

 This command sets the position of a solid bitmap, and specifies the starting vertical offset within the bitmap, plus the height to draw.
-It not necessary to draw the entire bitmap.
+It is not necessary to draw the entire bitmap.
 This command may be used to select the individual frames of a sprite, or to scroll a bitmap vertically within a specified height.